-That’s exactly what happened when school districts started their cloud migration.
-What began as a gentle stroll accelerated into a full-on leap when the pandemic necessitated remote learning.
-Now, more than 9 in 10 K-12 schools operate in a cloud environment and make regular use of cloud apps in the classroom.
+And, that’s exactly what happened when school districts embraced cloud computing.
+What began as a gentle stroll accelerated into a full-on sprint when the pandemic necessitated online learning.
+Now, more than 9 in 10 K-12 schools operate in the cloud.

-Microsoft 365 – or, as it’s more commonly called, Office 365 – is one of the most popular cloud solutions on the market.
-With its comprehensive suite of tools, including Microsoft Teams and Sharepoint Online, Office 365 is a major asset to students and staff members alike.
+Microsoft 365 – or, as it’s more commonly called, Microsoft Office or Office 365 – is one of the most popular cloud solutions on the market.
+With its comprehensive suite of tools, including Microsoft Teams and Sharepoint Online, it’s a major asset to all users (students and staff members alike).

-But with so much sensitive data in one cloud environment, are you sure your data loss prevention policies are up for the challenge?
-Let’s take a closer look at Microsoft Office 365 and everything you need to know about Microsoft cloud app security.
+Let’s take a closer look at Office 365 DLP and everything you need to know about Microsoft cloud app security.

-DLP boils down to one key idea: information protection.
-In other words, it’s all about keeping a watchful eye over your district’s sensitive data and ensuring that it doesn’t fall into the wrong hands.
-Not only does this constitute a serious violation of industry regulations, but it also puts student safety at risk.
+DLP boils down to one key idea: data protection.
+In other words, it’s all about keeping a watchful eye over your district’s sensitive information and ensuring that it doesn’t fall victim to a data leak or cyberattack.
+Not only would that violate industry regulations, but it also puts student safety at risk.

 Why?
-Because there’s no telling how someone might use that sensitive information once it’s in their possession.
-Think about the many types of data housed in your district’s cloud storage:
+Because there’s no telling how someone might use sensitive data once it’s in their possession.
+Think about what’s likely floating around your district’s OneDrive account.
+Confidential data could include: